Atjowt/2048/README.md

 # 2048
 Classic 2048 game made using Raylib.
-Slide tiles by draggin the mouse or using the arrow keys / WASD.
+Slide tiles by dragging the mouse or using the arrow keys / WASD.

 ## Build & Run
 Build as usual with CMake: